StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     sudo ./install-skfs.sh
     ```

     The installation script will create a _strongkey_ user account with the home directory of _/usr/local/strongkey_.
-All software required for the StrongKey FIDO Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
+All software required for the StrongKey FIDO2 Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
 The default password for the _strongkey_ user is _ShaZam123_.

-    **NOTE: The policy for the StrongKey FIDO Server is a generic policy with default settings.**
+    **NOTE: The configuration policy JSON file for the StrongKey FIDO2 Server defaults to the maximum number of options for attestation and encryption settings.
+See the [StrongKey FIDO2 Server User Guide](User_Guide.md) for detailed policy information.**

-7. Using the following command, **confirm your FIDO Server is running**.
+7. Using the following command, **confirm your FIDO2 Server is running**.
 You should get the API _Web Application Definition Language (WADL)_ file back in response.

     ```sh
     curl -k https://localhost:8181/api/application.wadl
     ```

-8. To test this installation of the FIDO2 server, check out the [sample Relying Party](https://github.com/StrongKey/relying-party-java) and [sample WebAuthn client](https://github.com/StrongKey/WebAuthn).
+8. To test this installation of the FIDO2 Server, check out the [sample Relying Party web application](https://github.com/StrongKey/relying-party-java) and [sample WebAuthn client](https://github.com/StrongKey/WebAuthn).

+## Removal

+To uninstall StrongKey FIDO2 Server, run the following command from the _/usr/local/strongkey_ folder:

+    ```sh
+    sudo ./cleanup.sh
+    ```
+This removes all StrongKey files plus the installed dependency packages, including the sample Relying Party web application and the StrongKey WebAuthn client.